LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Default input:** 500

 **Description:** The user can randomly subset/bootstrap all of the sites for a smaller or larger sample of sites.
-Teis variable is a integer indicating the number of sites to subset.
+This variable is a integer indicating the number of sites to subset.

 **Notes on acquisition:** No data acquisition required.